DUI Sobriety Checkpoints

 New Year’s Eve is one of the most dangerous days of the year in Hillsborough County, FL, for fatalities on the roadway.
 For this reason, more officers are on patrol and making stops for suspected DUI offenses.
 Saturation patrols have largely replaced DUI checkpoints for New Year’s Eve in the Tampa Bay Area.

 Nevertheless, you should avoid beginning the new year with a DUI.
 This holiday season – don’t drink and drive.
-Instead, use a designated driver or a rideshare service such as Uber.
+Instead, use a designated driver or a rideshare service such as Uber or Lyft.

 Recent Florida DUI Checkpoint Case Law Update

 The second district court of appeals recently reaffirmed the strict roadblock requirements in Guy v.
 State, 993 So.2d 77 (Fla.
 2d DCA 2008).
 In this case, the Second Court of Appeals reversed the defendant’s convictions.
 The defendant, in that case, was stopped during a Florida DUI roadblock or DUI checkpoint.